cybersnow02/Debian-Update-ISO/README.md

 '/usr/share/debian-cd/update-cd'
 Open this file with your text editor.
 Change the following lines according to the wanted version and paths.
-If you are using cds, change 'dvd' for 'cd'
+If you are using cds, change 'dvd' for 'cd'.
 The Architectures (Archs) used here are AMD64 and I386.
 You can decide to change that and use a supported one by Debian.
 ``` shell